Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: Training scheme and wave-function optimization

 \section{Training scheme and wave-function optimization}

-Within the VMC approach variational wavefunctions described by GCNN ans\"atze are optimized using stochastic reconfiguration method introduced by Sorella \emph {et al.}.\cite{Sorella1,Sorella2,Sorella3,Becca} The goal of VMC is to find the optimal set of (complex) parameters $\vec{\alpha}=\left\{\alpha_1,...,\alpha_{N_p}\right\}$ in an ansatz wavefunction of the form (\ref{eq:ansatz1}) that minimizes a suitably chosen loss function.
+The goal of VMC is to find the optimal set of (complex) parameters $\vec{\alpha}=\left\{\alpha_1,...,\alpha_{N_p}\right\}$ in an ansatz wavefunction of the form (\ref{eq:ansatz1_a}) that minimizes a suitably chosen loss function.
 The standard optimization technique is the gradient descent (GD) method within which the parameters are updated according to the gradients of the chosen loss function with the iterative update rule

-where $t$ denotes iteration, $\eta$ is the learning rate (the step size) and $\mathcal{L}$ is the loss function.
+where $t$ denotes iteration, $\eta$ is the learning rate (the step size) and $\mathcal{L}$ is a loss function.
 All numerical methods that attempt to find a global minimum using local information for iterative parameter updates generally exhibit problems related to the local minima in the loss function landscape and slow convergence.
 Various stochastic methods are therefore introduced to help mentioned numerical algorithms to escape local minima and improve convergence, for example Adam\cite{Kingma} and natural gradient descent (NGD) method.\cite{Amari,Park,Martens,Dong,Park2,Stokes2}

-In the equation (\ref{eq:SG}) -$\vec{\nabla}_{\vec{\alpha}}\mathcal{L}$ represent directions in which the parameters can be updated to obtain the largest decrease of the loss function.
+In the Eq. (\ref{eq:SG_a}) -$\vec{\nabla}_{\vec{\alpha}}\mathcal{L}$ represent directions in which the parameters can be updated to obtain the largest decrease of the loss function.
 The parameters are adjusted by a small step length, i.e. moved for a small distance in the parameter space, in the direction determined by the gradient to optimize the loss function.
 The standard GD and NGD methods differ by how a small distance is defined.
 Whilst in the standard GD distance is Euclidean distance that corresponds to the flat metric on the parameter manifold, NGD replaces the flat metric by a generally non-flat metric.
 NGD method takes into account that changes of all parameters can not be treated equally and that it is not always correct to define distance in terms of how much the parameters are adjusted.
 Instead a change for each parameter has to be scaled according to the effect of the change on the neural network output distribution.

 To define a new form of distance that accounts for relationships between parameters and reflects changes in the network output distribution NGD method introduces a metric matrix $M$

 In the context of VMC with neural networks NGD method corresponds to the stochastic reconfiguration method (SR),\cite{Carleo,Sorella1,Sorella2,Sorella3,Becca,Stokes2} where the Hilbert-space distance $d$ between two unnormalized wavefunctions $|\phi\rangle$ and $|\phi'\rangle$ is given by the Fubini-Study metrics: